Erectile Dysfunction (ED) is a male sexual condition that impairs a person’s ability to achieve erections.

 Levitra, the brand name of Vardenafil, is also a helpful option for diabetic people with ED.

-It comes in doses of 2.5 mg, 5 mg, 10 mg, 40 mg, 60 mg, and 20 mg.
+It comes in doses of 2.5 mg, 5 mg, 10 mg, and 20 mg.
 It is incredibly potent and starts working within an hour.
-It lasts for around 7 hours.
+Its effects last for around 5 hours.

 Levitra may be the best option for people with chronic or stable cardiovascular disease.